Homoki-Ugyvedi-Iroda/transcribe_redact_TUI/README.md

 If for some reasons, executing the first line takes a very long time (installation is stalled), and you have to cancel execution of the environment (e.g. Ctrl+C), you can recheck any missing packages with running `conda env update -f environment.yml`

-It will request the OpenAI API key upon start (see below), but if you don't want to use the redact feature, just press enter here.
+It will request the OpenAI API key upon start (see below), but if you don't want to use the redact feature, just press enter here or enter any value you want.

+The first transcription will take a many minutes longer time than later transcriptions, because the models first have to be downloaded (e.g. 2.7 GB for the large model).

 ## Experiences using the Whisper model